Top travel tips

 3. Download an app

 To make your journey easier, download the travel companies app (Arriva and First Group).
-Not only can you buy your travel tickets through their apps but they also give you live disruption updates and journey planning advice.
+You can buy your travel tickets through their apps and also get live disruption updates and journey planning advice.

 4. Study on the go